Richard Woodville, 1st Earl Rivers

-Richard Woodville, 1st Earl Rivers (1405 – 12 August 1469), also Wydeville, was the father of Elizabeth Woodville and father-in-law of Edward IV.
+Richard Woodville, 1st Earl Rivers (1405 – 12 August 1469), contemporarily spelt Wydeville, was the father of Elizabeth Woodville and father-in-law of Edward IV.

 Early life

 Born at Maidstone in Kent, Richard Woodville was the son of Richard Wydeville (Woodville), chamberlain to the Duke of Bedford, and Joan Bittlesgate (or Bedlisgate), the daughter of Thomas Bittlesgate of Knightstone in the parish of Ottery St Mary in Devon.
 He was also a grandson of John Wydeville who was Sheriff of Northamptonshire (in 1380, 1385, 1390).